pmiklos/obyte-crypto-fund/README.md

 ![build status](https://github.com/pmiklos/obyte-crypto-fund/actions/workflows/build.yml/badge.svg)
 # Decentralized Cryptocurrency Fund

-A collection of Obyte Autonomous Agents that manage baskets of assets issued on the Obyte distributed ledger.
+The Obyte Autonomous Agent Fund is a collection of agents that manage portfolios of assets on the Obyte distributed ledger.
-Thanks to the [Counterstake](https://counterstake.org) cross-chain bridge, assets from other chains can be imported to Obyte and added to the fund creating a true cross-chain decentralized cryptocurrency fund.
+These funds are able to incorporate assets from other chains, thanks to the [Counterstake](https://counterstake.org) cross-chain bridge, making them truly cross-chain decentralized cryptocurrency funds.

-The Fund agents are abstract base agents meaning after deployment various funds can be derived from it with different parameters.
-For example one can set up a fund that tracks a basket of BTC and ETH while others may track MATIC and BNB.
+These autonomous agents are abstract and must be deployed with custom parameters to track various baskets of assets, such as BTC and ETH or MATIC and BNB.

-Anyone can purchase shares by sending one or more managed assets to the fund.
+The funds work similarly, anyone can purchase shares in the fund by contributing one or more of the managed assets.
-The shares issued by the fund is proportionate to the contributed assets and the assets held by the fund.
+The number of shares issued is proportional to the value of the assets contributed and the assets held in the fund.

-The circulating supply of shares represent the total value held by the fund and can be traded on secondary exchanges.
+The circulating supply of shares represents the total value of the fund and can be traded on secondary exchanges.
-Shareholders can always redeem the underlying assets from the fund, in exchange for the shares, in the same ratio the managed assets are allocated in the fund.
+Shareholders have the option to redeem their shares for the underlying assets in the same ratio as the assets are allocated in the fund.

-Important to note that the fund is managed by the community as whole with no particular fund manager.
+It is important to note that the fund is managed by the community as a whole and does not have a specific fund manager.
-Anyone can add and remove assets from the fund whenever they feel doing so.
+Members of the community have the ability to add and remove assets from the fund at their discretion.

 ## Testing